 - Student Housing and Dining Services will ensure living spaces in residence halls address physical distancing protocols and implement a multifaceted approach to minimize risk in dining halls.

 - UC Davis has established a COVID-19 testing program.
-Students will be tested as part of the move-in process with Student Housing and Dining Services, and then should expect to be tested at least weekly throughout the quarter.
-After the pilot phase is complete, this saliva-based testing will be opened up to all students and employees working on the Davis campus.
+Students will be tested as part of the move-in process with Student Housing and Dining Services, and then should expect to be tested at least weekly throughout the academic year.

-- Visit the UC Davis Flu Vaccination Information page to learn more about the influenza vaccination requirement and flu clinics that will be provided on campus in September and October.
+- Visit the UC Davis Flu Vaccination Information page to learn more about the influenza vaccination requirement.

 - Customers, colleagues and partners can find the operational status of various campus services on the Finance, Operations and Administration website.